Bracewind/TILDA/README.md

 The folder TILDA contains the application mobile and is ready to use

 For a direct use, consider using the apk provided in the APK folder

+Warning !!!
+This repository uses lfs to store the inception network.

+To retrieve the network :
+first install git-lfs on ubuntu sudo apt install git-lfs

+then use
+git lfs pull
+to retrieve the network.

+If it does not work first install lfs on your local git folder using git lfs install